List of birds of New Brunswick: Frigatebirds

 Frigatebirds are large seabirds usually found over tropical oceans.
-They are large, black, or black-and-white, with long wings and deeply forked tails.
-The males have coloured inflatable throat pouches.
-They do not swim or walk and cannot take off from a flat surface.
-Having the largest wingspan-to-body-weight ratio of any bird, they are essentially aerial, able to stay aloft for more than a week.
+They are either black or black-and-white in colour, with long wings and deeply forked tails.
+Males have coloured inflatable throat pouches used for attracting a female.
+Their large wingspan allows for them to be essentially aerial, being able to stay aloft for weeks.
+They lack waterproofing feathers, and cannot swim as a result.
+They often feed by stealing from other seabirds.